bghammill/bghammill.github.io/ims-03-model/ims-03-lesson-07/index.md

-# Lesson 7

-## Evaluating and extending parallel slopes model
+## Evaluating and extending the parallel slopes model

 This lesson covers model evaluation.
 By looking at different properties of the model, including the adjusted R2R2., you’ll learn to compare models so that you can select the best one.
 You’ll also learn about interaction terms in linear models.